 "Caring" Ideas for National Family Volunteer Day

 In the same way you care for your family, your family can care for the community and world in which you live!
-National Family Volunteer Day (Nov.
-19, 2016) is a day of service dedicated to celebrating the power of families working together to make a difference in their communities.
+National Family Volunteer Day (the Saturday before Thanksgiving) is a day of service dedicated to celebrating the power of families working together to make a difference in their communities.
 Volunteering together instills and demonstrates the value of caring for others and builds a special closeness among your family itself.
 Families may not have a lot of extra money to donate, but serving together shows that acts of kindness are often equally or more important.

 How will your family practice acts of caring this November?
 Share with us on Facebook!